-The Department of Labor and Worksystems are prioritizing advancing quality jobs in the workforce system through guidance, performance measurement, strategic use of funding opportunities, and provision of technical assistance to support quality jobs workforce strategies.
+The Department of Labor and Worksystems are prioritizing advancing quality jobs in the workforce system through guidance, performance measurement, strategic use of funding opportunities, and provision of technical assistance based on data-driven and evidence-based workforce strategies.

-A Quality Job helps workers achieve economic stability and mobility, while prioritizing diversity and worker voice.
-The Columbia-Willamette Workforce Collaborative (CWWC) convened a Quality Jobs Council, comprised of 19 cross-sectoral Participants representing businesses, workers, labor, service providers and government agencies to develop a regional definition of Quality Job to include 1) self-sufficiency wages, 2) safe working conditions/worker engagement, 3) predictable hours, 4) comprehensive benefits, 5) accessible hiring and onboarding practices and 6) training and advancement opportunities.
-The full CWWC Quality Jobs Framework can be found at this link.
+A Quality Job helps workers achieve economic stability and mobility while prioritizing diverse representation, equitable work environments and worker voice.
+The Columbia-Willamette Workforce Collaborative convened a Quality Jobs Council - comprised of 19 cross-sectoral participants representing businesses, workers, labor, service providers and government agencies - to develop a regional definition of Quality Job to include: 1) self-sufficiency wages; 2) safe working conditions/worker engagement; 3) predictable hours; 4) comprehensive benefits; 5) accessible hiring and onboarding practices; and 6) training and advancement opportunities.

-Worksystems will continually engage with employers to increase quality job opportunities for populations that have been historically underrepresented in careers with elements of high job quality and build partnerships that raise job quality in meaningful ways for all residents in our region.
-Additional information and guidance can be found below in the Additional Performance and Data Guidance section.
+Worksystems will continually engage with employers and build partnerships that increase opportunities for populations that have been historically excluded and underrepresented in careers with elements of high job quality.